s4ke/Master-Thesis/src/md/004-relwork.md

 The idea of @scscp is to use a parallel Haskell to orchestrate further software systems to run in parallel. @dieterle_horstmeyer_loogen_berthold_2016 compare the composition of skeletons to stable process networks.

+We implement some of these algorithmic skeletons in Chapters \ref{sec:extending-interface} as well as \ref{sec:topology-skeletons}.

 ## Arrows